afsalthaj/fp-generator/README.md

 ```

 ### Compositionality
-The generators can be composed because it is a monad.
-This allows us to have some of the instances of data generations dependent on each other.

-Ex: To generate x's account transactions along with y's  account transactions, such that x's account balance is always
+Example: generate x's account transactions along with y's  account transactions, such that x's account balance is always
 higher than that of y's.

 Refer to `GeneratorComposition` in examples folder to get insights on compositionality, and how it can be used in your usecase.